valoran-M/C_programming_language/Chapter3-Control_Flow/exercises/README.md

     as it copies the string t to s.
 Use a switch.
 Write a function for the other direction as well, converting escape sequences into the real characters.

+## Exercice 3.3

+    Write a function expand(s1, s2) that expands shorthand notations like a-z in the string s1 int the equivalent complete list abc...xyz in s2.
+Allow for letters of either case and digits, and be prepared to handle cases like a-b-c and a-z 0-9 and -a-z.
+Arrange that a leading or trailing - is taken literally